asmet081/CIS120/README.md

 ### Description
-The file contains my past labs done for my CIS 120 - Data Structures and Algorithms course.
-I took this course in the fall of 2020, with this class was my most recent object oriented programming class to this date.
+The file contains my past labs done for my CIS 120 - Data Structures and Algorithms.
+This course course in the fall of 2020, being my most recent object oriented programming class.
 In this course I learned the basics of data structures and algorithims.
 <br>

-Contains:
+Labs Demonstrate the Following:

 * Nodes
 * Stacks
 * Linked Lists